What Pay Per Click Ads Can Do For Your Business

 - Business or company owners as the advertisers pay the account to the search engine program they joined.
 The amount paid depends on the search engine program’s terms for PPC Ads.

 - A small text ad (with an image, if preferred) is created by the advertiser.
-Specific keywords or keyword phrases are chosen to be associated with the ad.
+Specific keywords or keyword phrases are chosen to be connected with the ad.

-- When these keywords or keyword phrases are entered on the search engine by a user, the search engine finds the ads and places them on the results page.
+- When a user enters these keywords or keyword phrases into a search engine, the search engine finds the ads and displays them on the results page.

-- If the ad is clicked by the user and is brought to the website of the advertiser, the advertiser is charged for the click.
+- If the user clicks on the ad and is directed to the advertiser’s website, the advertiser is charged for the click.

 How Google Works with Pay Per Click Ads